What is Imperfect Competition?

 Salient features of Monopolistic Competition

-- Large number of buyers and sellers
+- A large number of buyers and sellers

 - Product differentiation